f13dev/coil-calc/README.md

 The wire argument is required, missing other arguments will result in their default value being used.

+#### Examples
+To calculate the number of turns for Kanthal A1 (24AWG) using the default values for the remaingin arguemnts:
+./coil-calc -w=3

+To calculate the number of turns for Kanthal A1 (22AWG), with a coil jig of 2mm diameter, a lead length of 3.5mm and a resistance of 0.6ohm:
+./coil-calc -w=2 -d=2 -l=3.5 -r=0.6

 ## Adding a custom wire
 Coil calc uses a CSV file to store details of different coil wire; this method allows the end user to add their favorite wire by editing a simple text file.